syncfusion-content/maui-docs/MAUI/Radial-Menu/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI RadialMenu Control (SfRadialMenu)
+# Getting Started with .NET MAUI Radial Menu

-This section guides you through setting up and configuring a [.NET MAUI RadialMenu control](https://www.syncfusion.com/maui-controls/maui-radial-menu) in your .NET MAUI application.
-Follow the steps below to add a basic [.NET MAUI RadialMenu control](https://www.syncfusion.com/maui-controls/maui-radial-menu) to your project.
+This section guides you through setting up and configuring a [RadialMenu](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.RadialMenu.html) in your .NET MAUI application.
+Follow the steps below to add a basic [RadialMenu](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.RadialMenu.html) to your project.

+To get start quickly with our .NET MAUI RadialMenu, you can check the below video.

+{% youtube "https://www.youtube.com/watch?v=VxufXFzSh0M" %}

 ## Prerequisites

-Before proceeding, ensure the following are in place:
+Before proceeding, ensure the following are set up:
-1. Install .NET 7 SDK or later.
+1. Install [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later is installed.
 2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later) or VS Code.
-For VS Code users, ensure that the .NET MAUI workload is installed and configured as per the instructions provided [here](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code).
+For VS Code users, ensure that the .NET MAUI workload is installed and configured as described [here.](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code)

-To get start quickly with our [.NET MAUI RadialMenu control](https://www.syncfusion.com/maui-controls/maui-radial-menu), you can check the below video.

-{% youtube "https://www.youtube.com/watch?v=VxufXFzSh0M" %}

 ## Step 1: Create a New MAUI Project

-1. Open Visual Studio or VS Code.
+1. Launch Visual Studio or VS Code.
-2. Go to File > New > Project and choose the .NET MAUI App template.
+1. Navigate to **File > New > Project,** then select the **.NET MAUI App** template.
-3. Name the project and choose a location, then click Create.
+1. Name the project and choose a location, then click Create.

-## Step 2: Install the Syncfusion MAUI RadialMenu NuGet Package
+## Step 2: Install the Syncfusion MAUI Core NuGet Package

-1. In Solution Explorer, right-click the project and choose Manage NuGet Packages.
+1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
-2. Search for [Syncfusion.Maui.RadialMenu](https://www.nuget.org/packages/Syncfusion.Maui.RadialMenu) and install the latest version.
+1. Search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) and install the latest version.
-3. Ensure the necessary dependencies are installed correctly, and the project is restored.
+1. Ensure the necessary dependencies are installed correctly, and the project is restored.

 ## Step 3: Register the handler

-The [Syncfusion.Maui.Core](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.html) NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
-In the `MauiProgram.cs` file, register the handler for Syncfusion core.
+Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
+In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% tabs %}
 {% highlight C# tabtitle="MauiProgram.cs" hl_lines="1 8" %}